SerenaDonadi/FORCE_Analyses/README.md

 ###

-Agnes extracted satellite measures (from Copericus) of daily temperatures for all the gillnet locations from 1982 to 2023.
+Agnes extracted satellite measures (from Copericus) of daily temperatures for all the gillnet locations from 1982 to 2023. we don't know whether is daily avg or one time, how many time the satellite passed by, and at what time

 - compare these values to the measured temperatures from the gillnet data to see how well they correspond.

-Update: repoeated values in the file, something went wrong with the extraction.
-Waiting for new data.
-We'll meet with Agnes and check.
-Ask also Ingrid Bergman about temp from loggers for all sites and years of the analyses
+Ask also Ingrid Bergman about temp from loggers for all sites and years of the analyses, to compare.
+Done, waiting for a reply

 ###
 Questions about detonation dataset: